14 Jul 2022

 - Throughout the month - Spot the Summer Triangle

-- 11 to 13 August – Keep an eye open – it’s the peak of the Perseids meteor shower
+- 12/13 August - Look up!
+It's the peak of the Perseids meteor shower

 (Details given are for London and may vary for other parts of the UK)